IdreesAh809/SmartHabit-LangGraph/README.md

 # SmartHabit-LangGraph
-Track and manage your daily habits intelligently using LangGraph and AI-powered automation
+SmartHabit: Track and manage daily habits intelligently using LangGraph, AI automation, and Groq LLM